albertonavasg/pmod-oled-rgb/README.md

 In a Vivado project, in the top bar:
  - Tools > Create and Package New IP > Create AXI4 Peripheral > [...] > Add IP to repository.

 Then, going to the IP Catalog, it can be edited with the IP Packager.
-It creates a project, where we need to add the user logic blocks (scree_controller and spi_master).
+It creates a project, where we need to add the user logic blocks (screen_controller and spi_master).

 With this IP, I basically connected the control/write ports (ON_OFF, SPI_TRIGGER, BYTE, DC_SELECT) and the status/read ports(ON_OFF_STATUS, SPI_READY, SPI_REQUEST_DATA) to the AXI registers of the IP block.

+The outputs of the IP are:
+- **PMOD[7:0]** Pmod pins, connected to the OLED display.
+- **LED[1:0]** To indicate ON_OFF_STATUS, as descibed before.
+This will give visual aid when turning on and off the screen.

 After this is done, we can re-package the IP and close the temporal project.